#software RSS

 {{ $mapItems := dict }} creates a dictionary named $mapItems.
 Dictionary is a list of things where you have a key with attached value (one or many things).

-I use $mapSomething for names because I decided to call the whole thing a site map.
-Can be named anything.
+I use $mapSomething for names.
+Can be anything.

 With {{ range .Site.RegularPages }} we want to look through all the pages we have.
 It’s a loop that goes through them.
 Maybe that’s too much, there are ways to narrow it down.
 But if a page doesn’t have items: in its front matter, it won’t show up anyway.